Maryland Sublease Agreement

 - Baltimore County Transient Tax: 9.5% (for rentals less than 88 days)

-Payments should be submitted to the Comptroller of Maryland, and depending on the hosting platform (e.g., Airbnb), tax remittance may be handled by the platform.
+Furthermore, sublessors should submit payments to the Comptroller of Maryland.
+However, depending on hosting platforms like Airbnb, tax remittance may be handled by the platform for Maryland sublease operations.

-Sublessors must comply with all terms of the sublease agreement and the original lease, as well as Maryland laws regarding eviction processes, security deposits, and landlord-tenant matters.
+Maryland sublease operators must comply with all terms of the sublease contract and the original lease agreement.
+Additionally, sublessors must follow Maryland laws regarding eviction processes, security deposits, and landlord-tenant matters.
+Therefore, understanding these legal responsibilities ensures proper compliance throughout the Maryland sublease relationship.

-If a subtenant fails to pay rent, the sublessor must submit a written complaint for eviction to the District Court and provide a 30-day written notice of intent not to renew the sublease or original lease.
+Required Legal Procedures When subtenants fail to pay rent, sublessors must follow specific legal procedures under Maryland sublease law.
+First, the sublessor must submit a written complaint for eviction to the District Court.
+Additionally, they must provide a 30-day written notice of intent not to renew the Maryland sublease or original lease.
+Consequently, following proper eviction procedures protects sublessors from legal complications.

 Statutes